 It is necessary to declare the loss to the insurance companies of the syndicate and of the co-owners involved.
 Once the claims adjusters have finished their work, you must retain the services of a contractor to carry out the necessary repairs.

 More often than not, many parties are involved in a loss, including the resident- co-owner, the tenant, the co-owner- lessor and the syndicate.
 In theory, there is an insurer for each party.
-In essence, when water causes damages to private and common portions, it is the insurer of the syndicate of the co-owners who must take charge of the loss..
+Essentially, when a water damage loss occurs and causes damage to common or private portions, the syndicate’s insurer is the primary insurer taking charge of the damage.
 The syndicate must subscribe insurance to cover the common and private portions, to the exclusion of the improvements to the private portions.
 The insurer will then pay an indemnity equal to the amount of the damages, less the deductible.
-The amount of this deductible is supported by the funds kept by the syndicate or divided between the co-owners, in accordance with their fraction of the immoveable.
+The amount of this deductible is supported by the self insurance fund or divided between the co-owners, in accordance with their fraction of the immoveable.
 We remind you that the co-owners must insure their own movable property, their civil liability, and the improvements to their private portion.